7 min read

 They are not optional.

-They are the food and water of our spirit and without them we whither.
+These needs are the food and water of our spirit and without them we whither.

 If we accept this, then maybe we can accept that educating ourselves on our emotional needs will actually help us learn to meet them in healthy, constructive, life sustaining ways.